 l, , hereby give WCU Department of Nursing

 (print name)

 permission to reques st my Social Security number for the sole purpose of obtaining access to the patient

-information system a at Chester County Hospital/Penn Medicine in my role as nursing student.
+information system a t Chester County Hospital/Penn Medicine in my role as nursing student.
 I understand

 that this number is us sed as a unique identifier and is required for students, faculty, and contractors that will

-need this level of inf formation systems access.
+need this level of infe ormation systems access.
 I understand that my social security number and date of

 birth will not be rele eased to any other organization.
 The Nursing Department will be forwarding this

-information in an end crypted password protected Microsoft Excel spreadsheet.
+information in an enc crypted password protected Microsoft Excel spreadsheet.

+Student Sig anafura.

-Student Siç gnature:
+Student Sig griature.

-Print Name ):
+Print Name •

 Cell Ph #:

 Date:

 SSN#:

-Date of Bir th:
+Date of Birt th:

 Race:

 Ethnicity:

--

 Race (required):

 AI - American Indian or Alaskan Native

 AS - Asian

 BL - Black or African American

 PA - Native Hawaiian or Other Pacific Islander

+CA - White or Caucasian

+UN - Unknown